aarshps/aarsh-resume-screening/installation.md

 - Code
     - Copy the code and download required libraries
         - ```pip install < required library >```
+        Libraries:
+    1. PyPDF2
+    2. pandas
+    3. matplotlib.pyplot
+    4. re
+    5. base64
+    6. flask_mail
+    7. werkzeug.utils (A bug related to the current version 1.0.0 of workzeug.
+It's merged but not yet published in pypi.
+The workaround know until now is to downgrade from        werkzeug=1.0.0 to werkzeug==0.16.0)
+    So for do that you just need run the command:
+        - ```pip install -U Werkzeug==0.16.0```
     - If pip doesn't work, then upgrade pip using following command:
         - ```py -m pip install --upgrade pip```
 - Run the code